 Every Friday we have a lunch date together.
 I pick up the Hubs from work and we swing by Dairy Queen before heading over to her house where for over an hour we listen to her retell stories of her younger days and laugh at her one liner jokes.
 It’s my favorite time of the week and I think hers too because she always begs us not to leave so soon.

 But last week we missed our lunch date.
-It was 12:45am on Friday, just four short hours after we celebrated her 94th birthday, when I received the phone call that started the chain of events leading up to me now giving her water with a sponge and doing everything in my power to ensure she is comfortable.
-As I sit here today watching her try to get comfortable, I wonder if we will ever have another opportunity to “peak” over at the neighbor’s yard or enjoy another Friday lunch date together.
+It was 12:45 am on Friday, just four short hours after we celebrated her 94th birthday, when I received the phone call that started the chain of events leading up to me now giving her water with a sponge and doing everything in my power to ensure she is comfortable.
+As I sit here today watching her try to get comfortable, I wonder if we’ll ever have another opportunity to “peak” over at the neighbor’s yard or enjoy another Friday lunch date together.
 My odds aren’t looking good.

 With today being Josiah Day and as I reflect on my circumstances, my heart can’t help but break as I think she might never hear me say the words, “I am pregnant!”
 We haven’t talked a lot about my fertility issues together but she has always reassured me that God’s timing is perfect and He never forgets our prayers.
 She reminds me often that my mother is living proof and for that reason alone I should never give up hope.